 Kira Zeider is a Tucson native who obtained double bachelor’s degrees in chemical and environmental engineering at the University of Arizona (UA) and then continued into the UA’s chemical engineering graduate program, where she is a third-year doctoral student.
 She has been selected as a Herbold Fellow, Richard A. Harvill Fellow, and Superfund Research Training Core Trainee for her multi-disciplinary research in aerosol-cloud-meteorology interactions and mining impacts on local communities.
 Her 2021 community science publication on utilizing plant leaves as low-cost air quality monitors was selected as one of 35 NIEHS Papers of the Year.

-Hello.
-My name is Julian Somers and I am currently a senior at the University of Arizona with a major in Biochemistry and a...
+My name is Chloe Thybulle and I am currently a Junior at the University of Arizona pursuing a degree in Environmental Science.
+At the...